Martin Dwomoh-Tweneboah, Cand. Scient. • Computer Science

 The Electronic Arts major offers a multi-disciplinary study that explores the use of an artistic media that uses rapidly evolving technology as a means of self-expression and communication.

-The major utilizes Linfield’s traditional curriculum in the liberal arts to allow students to pursue inquires in electronic arts.
+The major utilizes Linfield’s traditional curriculum in the liberal arts to allow students to pursue inquiries in electronic arts.
 It allows students to investigate aspects of web design, computer graphics, or any combination of arts and technology.
-By combining the resources of the Art Department, Mass Communication, Computer Science, and Music, Electronic Arts creates a curriculum that uses aspects of each discipline as it relates to arts and technology.
+By combining the resources of the Art and Visual Culture, Mass Communication, Computer Science, and Music Departments, Electronic Arts creates a curriculum that uses aspects of each discipline as it relates to arts and technology.

-The electronic arts major is available as bachelor of arts or bachelor of science degrees.
+The electronic arts major is available as bachelor of arts or bachelor of science degrees, as defined in the section on degree requirements for all majors in this course catalog.

 With Electronic Arts coordinator’s approval, MUSC 225 and up to 6 other credits in music from among the following may be substituted for the above electives: MUSC 121, 122, 123, 124, 221, 222, 223, 224.